Jiang-jiang96/Social-RippleNet/README.md

 ## Social-RippleNet: Jointly Modeling of Ripple Net and Social Information for Recommendation

+This is our implementation for the paper:

+Jiang, W., Sun, Y. Social-RippleNet: Jointly modeling of ripple net and social information for recommendation.
+Appl Intell (2022). https://doi.org/10.1007/s10489-022-03620-2

 Social-RippleNet consists of user modeling, item modeling, and rating prediction.